Invertisment/cern-cicd-testing/README.md

 If we do not switch from puppet deployment script we will need to edit it.
 If we would switch to Jenkins for cmsDbBrowser that would mean to remove puppet code of deployment.
 And this may not be intended by my project definition.

-No changes
+:golf:No (or as little as possible) changes
 * Pros:
-  * Less time
+  * Less time to config
 * Cons:
   * Gitlab or Jenkins will not be used to deploy the code of cmsDbBrowser
+  * Puppet will get dirty and fat in the long term

 Change to Jenkins or Gitlab
 * Pros: